 Colonial Night Watch

 The St. Augustine Garrison and the National Park Service present the Colonial Night Watch.
 This popular annual event recreates historic Night Watches in garrison towns, where any citizens still on the streets after the gates were locked were required to carry a light so that they could be seen and identified by the Night Watch.
-The Colonial Night Watch heritage event celebrates St. Augustine’s colonial history with a nighttime torch-lit parade at 7 p.m. on Saturday, December 2, 2017, as well as living history demonstrations at the Castillo de San Marcos throughout the day on Saturday.
+The Colonial Night Watch heritage event celebrates St. Augustine’s colonial history with a nighttime torch-lit parade at 7 p.m., as well as living history demonstrations at the Castillo de San Marcos throughout the day on Saturday.

 Christmas Tour of Homes

-The 49th Annual Christmas Tour of Homes, presented by the Garden Club of St. Augustine, takes visitors inside seven private homes in the nation’s oldest city.
-This year’s theme is “Christmas in the Flagler Era.”
+The 50th Annual Christmas Tour of Homes, presented by the Garden Club of St. Augustine, takes visitors inside seven private homes in the nation’s oldest city.
+This year’s theme is “Christmas in the City of Lights.”
 This walking tour gives participants a once-in-a-lifetime opportunity to see these beautiful homes dating from the 1800s decorated with fresh wreaths, garlands and floral arrangements.
 Rich with the charm and grandeur of the holiday season that is an integral part of historical St. Augustine, this tour is a very popular annual tradition.
+For those who aren’t comfortable walking, Old Town Trolley Tours offers complimentary transportation to the landmarks featured on the tour and to the Afternoon Tea and Boutique at the River House.
+Please note that due to the locations of some of the homes on the 2019 Tour, the trolley may not be able to drop guests as close to the homes as in previous years.
+The walk may be as much as three blocks from the stop to the home in some cases.
 In addition to the tour, visitors can enjoy Afternoon Tea and a visit to the Garden Club’s “Unique Boutique,” which offers delicious treats and many hand-made items created by the Club’s members.
-The Afternoon Tea and Boutique will be at the River House (179 Marine St.) and will be open from 12 noon until 4 p.m.
+The Afternoon Tea and Boutique will be at the River House, 179 Marine St., and will be open from 12 pm until 4 pm.
 Admission: $30 per person.
 Reservations are required and the tour usually sells out early, so advance purchase is strongly recommended.
-The $30 non-refundable tickets go on sale October 1, 2017.
+The $30 non-refundable tickets go on sale October 1, 2019.

 Regatta of Lights

 The annual Regatta of Lights takes St. Augustine’s world-famous Nights of Lights onto the water, with an amazing variety of vessels showing off their brilliant lighting displays as they parade along Matanzas Bay.
-The regatta takes place on the second Saturday of December each year.
 Hosted by the St. Augustine Yacht Club, it’s a dazzling sight for spectators along the bayfront between the Bridge of Lions and the Castillo de San Marcos.
 Viewing is free.
 From sailboats to trawlers, from yachts to shrimp boats, the Regatta of Lights participants compete for awards for the best theme, most colorful, best in class and best overall.
 The Regatta is an annual must-see event for visitors and locals alike during St. Augustine’s Nights of Lights holiday festivities.

 6:00 PM - 8:00 PM